 - Learned behaviors due to family dysfunction

-A therapist can teach your son to manage his emotions more appropriately if he has been using anger as a stand-in for all his other feelings.
+A therapist can teach your teen to manage their emotions more appropriately if they have been using anger as a stand-in for all their other feelings.
 You may also wish to pursue therapy as a family if your teen’s anger results from dysfunction or multigenerational trauma.

 How to Get Help for Your Teen and Family